 Undersupply of safe drinking water, sanitation and electricity

 Households using hazardous cooking methods

+So, what's the plan, Stan?
 Taking action of course!
 Now that we’ve pinpointed the key issues keeping farmers in poverty, we have devised 3 targeted action areas:

 1. Raising our hands for better education We’ll continue to support our 7 partner cooperatives with setting up school funds and improving access to education in cocoa communities, including building and rehabilitating schools and school canteens.
 And making sure students can open doors to learning institutions (and other important services) by having valid birth certificates (3,440 and counting in Ivory Coast!).
 We’ll also keep pushing the importance of improving the quality of education, joining more initiatives like the Transforming Education in Cocoa Communities program of the Jacobs Foundation.